James-Jeudy/Incident-Response/README.md

 ## Step 4: Document Findings/Info and Clouse out the Incident in Sentinel

 After gathering up all of the findings, we closed the ticket as a benign positive.
-This was suspicious but expected obviously, as this is a Honeynet environment designed to attract malicious attackers.
+The incident was suspicious but expected, as this is a Honeynet environment designed to attract malicious attackers.

 ![Click apply and then close incident](https://github.com/James-Jeudy/Incident-Response/assets/160562010/433a7467-c4fa-4e18-86b5-84ee8455ee35)